mar10/wunderbaum/docs/tutorial/tutorial_keyboard.md

 is enabled (which is on by default), the node also gets activated.<br>
 A node becomes 'selected', when the checkbox is checked.

 A tree can have one of two navigation modes.
-Use <kbd>Enter</kbd>/<kbd>Esc</kbd>
-to toggle:
+We can toggle using the keyboard:

 *Row Mode* &harr; *Cell-Nav Mode*

-The initial mode, and if both modes are available, is controlled by the `navigationModeOption` option.<br>
+The initial mode, and if modes can be switched, is controlled by the `navigationModeOption` option:<br>
-If the tree has only one column, or if *navigationModeOption* is `"row"`, Row-Mode is obligatory.
+If the tree has only one column, or if *navigationModeOption* is `"row"`, Row Mode is obligatory.
-If the value is `"cell"`, Cell-Mode is obligatory.<br>
+If the value is `"cell"`, Cell-Nav Mode is obligatory.<br>
 A value of `"startCell"` or `"startRow"` allows switching.